 The Bar course aptitude test (BCAT): what it is and how to prepare

 All students applying to undertake a Bar professional training course (BPTC) need to pass the Bar course aptitude test (BCAT) before beginning the course.
-The test, which assesses your critical thinking skills, must be taken between November 2016 and August 2017.
-Please note that, due to some changes to the marking system for 2017, the BCAT may open around December 2016 for the upcoming season.
+The test, which assesses your critical thinking skills, must be taken between November 2017 and August 2018.
 We asked Jacqueline Cheltenham, national programme and student affairs director of the BPTC at The University of Law, for her insights into how the BCAT works and how best to prepare for the test.